 3. Photograph the Famous Yellow Santa Catalina Arch

-It was one of the few monuments and colonial gems to withstand the devastating 1773 earthquake and the 1976 earthquake that shook the city.
+The Santa Catalina Arch is one of the few monuments and colonial gems to withstand the devastating 1773 earthquake and the 1976 earthquake that shook the city, a testament to its architectural integrity.

-It’s one of the main streets traversing the city with plenty of favorite Antigua restaurants, shops, markets, and more.
+You’ll find the Arco de Santa Catalina located on the bustling 5a Avenida.
+This is one of the main streets traversing the city, with plenty of my favorite Antigua restaurants, shops, markets, and more to explore along the way.

 4. Get Lost in the Maze at the Central/Artisanal Mercado (Market)

 One of my favorite things to do in Antigua is to take a stroll in the local market (mercado).
-When in Antigua, the local market is not to be missed!

 The best way to visit the market in Antigua is to just show up.

-There are different sections for different items (produce, dairy/meat, textiles, etc), so if you have a goal in mind you can try to head straight there.
+There are different sections for different items (produce, dairy/meat, textiles, etc), so if you have a goal in mind, you can try to head straight there.
 Otherwise, just get lost in the maze and see what you find!

 5. Overnight Trek on Acatenango Volcano